Workspace and Dialogs

 CodeAlta full-screen prompt editor for longer multi-line prompts

 Press Enter to send and Shift+Enter for a new line.
-If the selected thread is busy, Enter adds the prompt to the waiting list instead of dropping it.
+If the selected session is busy, Enter adds the prompt to the waiting list instead of dropping it.
 Queued prompts can be edited, repeated, steered immediately when supported, deleted, or cleared with F10.

 Ctrl+Enter steers a running provider session.
 If the provider cannot steer live, CodeAlta re-queues the prompt for the next normal turn.